 They can include the entity type being matched, such as

 eng_eng_PERSON.
 The parameter values in this profile will only be used when matching English names with English names, where the entity type is specified as PERSON.
+Any entity type listed in the table can be used.

 Parameter profiles can inherit mappings from other parameter profiles.
 The global